DominusExult/exult/mapedit/tools/aseprite_plugin/Readme.txt

 Aseprite is a popular pixel art editor https://aseprite.org.

 This plug-in converts a shp to png and displays all the frames on hitting File -> "Import SHP".
-It will also temporarily store the offsets of the shp file as a "Tag name", until you close the imported file.
-However you can also save as the asprite file format which will store the "Tag names".
+It will also temporarily store the offsets of the shp file as cel "User Data", until you close the imported file.
+However you can also save as the asprite file format which will store the "User Data".

-"Export SHP" will make use of the "Tag name" and save this correctly in the exported SHP.
+"Export SHP" will make use of the "User Data" and save the offsets correctly in the exported SHP.

 Issues of the plug-in